Sequential Estimation using Hierarchically Stratified Domains with Latin Hypercube Sampling: Introduction

-Here, we present an adaptive sampling-based estimator that combines Stratified Sampling with Latin Hypercube Sampling (LHS).
-In contrast to previous works where the adaptation is achieved through a sequential sampling approach, a sequential approach is not easily possible for LHS, as one would lose favorable LHS properties after adding samples.
+Aside from the challenges mentioned above, evaluating a model can often be computationally expensive.
+In these cases, the cost of repeatedly evaluating the model is significantly more expensive than the costs of post-processing obtained samples to guide adaptive sampling strategies.
+Here, we introduce an adaptive sampling-based estimator that uses a combination of Stratified Sampling and Latin Hypercube Sampling (LHS) specifically designed for such problems where generating samples is computationally expensive.
+In contrast to previous works where the adaptation is achieved through a sequential sampling approach, a sequential approach is not easily achieved for LHS, as one would lose favorable LHS properties after adding samples.
 We remedy this by introducing a sequential estimation approach, where we construct a sequence of Stratified Sampling estimators, each using its own LHS.
-The final estimator is then obtained through a weighted average of the sequence of estimators.
+For example, let $N = \sum_{\ell=1}^L N^{(\ell)}$ be the total number of samples aggregated from $L$ batches of sizes $N^{(\ell)}$, and denote by $\hat{\mu}^{\text{Strat}}_{\text{LHS},\ell}$ the Stratified Sampling estimator using an LHS sample of size $N^{(\ell)}$.
+The final estimator is then obtained through an optimally weighted average of the sequence of estimators $\hat{\mu}^{\text{Strat}}_{\text{LHS},\ell}$, $\ell = 1,\dots, L$.
 In this approach, adaptivity for the partition of the stochastic domain is realized by a hierarchical refinement strategy based on a local sensitivity analysis of the current estimator in the sequence before computing the next one.
-This can be done via a Sobol decomposition~\cite{Sobol_93}, which, however, is computationally expensive if performed via numerous distinct Monte Carlo integrals.
+Indeed, given an estimator $\hat{\mu}^{\text{Strat}}_{\text{LHS},\ell}$, the choice of stratification used for the next estimator $\hat{\mu}^{\text{Strat}}_{\text{LHS},\ell+1}$ can be informed by, e.g., local variance contributions from the current estimator $\hat{\mu}^{\text{Strat}}_{\text{LHS},\ell}$.
+This can, for example, be done via a Sobol decomposition~\cite{Sobol_93}, which, however, is computationally expensive if performed via numerous distinct Monte Carlo integrals.
 By computing a generalized polynomial chaos expansion of the function of interest, the Sobol sensitivity indices can efficiently be obtained via a fast post-processing procedure~\cite{Sudret_08}, leading to a computationally efficient adaptive estimation procedure.
+An implementation of the proposed methodology is available at \url{https://github.com/massperp/Sequential-Stratified-LHS}.